 Dr Mingshu Wang, Assistant Professor, Department of Geo-information Processing, Faculty of Geo-information Science and Earth Observation, University of Twente, The Netherlands

-Dr Carla-Leanne Washbourne, Lecturer in Environmental Science and Policy, STEaPP, UCL, UK
+Dr Carla-Leanne Washbourne, Associate Professor in Environmental Science and Policy, STEaPP, UCL, UK

 Dr Mustafa Abbas, Research Clinical Fellow on Acute Medicine, Salford Royal Foundation Trust, Manchester, UK